-It is expected that the ball will be marked ready for play (set on the ground by the umpire) within 8-10 seconds of the end of the play.
+It is expected that the ball will be marked ready for play within 8-10 seconds of the end of the play.
 The umpire will not stand over the ball waiting for the chains to be set when there is a first down.
 Once the officials are in position to officiate, the umpire will step away from the ball and the ball may be snapped.
 If they are not in position, the umpire will stand over the ball and prevent it from being snapped until he is released by the referee.